 Members Only Research Tools

 Penn State Alumni Association members have complimentary access to the content and licensed databases below.
+Systematic copying or the use of external search engines or robots to copy unreasonably large quantities of data from these products is prohibited.
 For access, use your Penn State Alumni Association 10-digit member ID and your last name as a password to login to the site.
 Join the Alumni Association.
 Need help logging in?

 Based at Fisk University from 1943-1970, the Race Relations Department and its annual Institute were set up by the American Missionary Association to investigate problem areas in race relations and develop methods for educating communities and preventing conflict.
 Documenting three pivotal decades in the fight for civil rights, this resource showcases the speeches, reports, surveys and analyses produced by the Department’s staff and Institute participants, including Charles S. Johnson, Dr Martin Luther King, Jr., and Thurgood Marshall.

 Original documents exchanged between the governers of British colonies in North America and the Caribbean and the Colonial Office in Britain.
 Among the correspondence are diaries, maps, broadsides, laws, public notices, newspaper clippings, and more covering all aspects of seventeenth and eighteenth-century American history.
 Many of the documents are handwritten and are not keyword searchable.
 They can be searched by date, name, region and topics including; early settlements, Native Americans, Trade, Wars, Slavery and the slave trade.
 Penn State has access to Module 1: Early Settlement, Expansion and Rivalries and Module 2: Towards Revolution